The Cockerpoo (or Cockapoo)

 - Blue Cross Re-homing Centre

-Conversely, lack of exercise is the worst thing you can do for a dog.
+Conversely, lack of exercise is the worst thing you can do for any dog.
 They aren’t bred to be at home all day.
 They are natural pack animals that love company and using their agility to run, swim, chase, chew, sniff and play.